Top tutors from Georgetown and other respected universities serving DC, MD and VA. 98% satisfaction rate

-We require the most rigorous qualifications of our Bethesda tutors, in addition to a background check.
-Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process and become a Varsity Tutor in Bethesda, MD.
+We require the most rigorous qualifications from your Bethesda tutors, in addition to a background check.
+Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process in Bethesda, MD.

 Recent Tutoring Session Reviews

 English Writing - Helped the student finish his personal narrative.
 Peer reviews didn't take place in class as stated in the assignment, but we combed through the essay with the peer review sheet in hand so it should receive a more than satisfactory mark.

 The student and I met today for about an hour to go over some work on complex numbers.
 Basically performing operations of complex numbers, adding, subtracting, multiplying and dividing.
 She did really well with these concepts, and I look forward to working with her again.

 Today we went over a lot of ideas for an engineering project.
 The students went over their designs and pointed out some technical problems.
 We also went over some brand new ideas by reinventing some ideas and designs they had already though of.
 In the end we pretty much had a finished design that seemed technically feasible.